HeviDevi/HoriseonRefactoring/README.md

 -Adding a color palette to the logo that I find reminiscent of a beautiful sunrise on the open ocean
 <br>
 ![](/assets/images/Screenshot_Horiseon_Advert.jpeg)

+Source code was provided to me by University of Central Florida via edX